danielnewman09/Dissertation/Presentation-Outline.md

 ## Integrated Edge Device (8 minutes)

+So that's awesome!
+We've established that we can deploy fairly large machine learning models to a low power edge device using state-of-the-art software.

+Now, let's integrate this functionality into an open-source data acquisition device.

 ### Open Source Components

 ### CNC Controller Integration
 ### Analog Data Acquisition
 ### Edge Device Diagram